 Audi Q7 Interior

-The Q7 seats seven and comes standard with leather seats, as well as heated, 12-way power-adjustable front seats.
+The Audi Q7 seats seven and comes standard with leather upholstery and heated, 12-way power-adjustable front seats.
 Ventilated front seats are available.
-Reviewers find the front and middle row comfortable, but say the third row feels cramped.
+Automotive writers say the Q7’s first- and second-row offer plenty of space and comfort.
+However, they agree that the third row only has enough space for children.

 - "Those generous dimensions should have been a plus for interior volume, too, but that was not the case - the Audi’s second and third rows (standard in all Q7s) were disappointingly snug." -- Car and Driver (2011)

-The Q7 comes standard with dual-zone automatic climate control, an 11-speaker stereo system, satellite radio, Bluetooth and rear parking sensors.
-Available features include four-zone automatic climate control, a panoramic sunroof, Audi’s MMI infotainment system with navigation, HD Radio, either a Bose or Bang & Olufsen stereo system and a rear-seat entertainment system.
+The 2015 Audi Q7 comes standard with dual-zone automatic climate control, an 11-speaker stereo system, satellite radio, Bluetooth and rear parking sensors.
+Optional features include four-zone automatic climate control, a panoramic sunroof, Audi’s MMI infotainment system with navigation, a rear-seat entertainment system and a choice of either a Bose or Bang & Olufsen stereo system.

-- "The front compartment is clearly built around the driver, creating a cockpit-like feel that's unusual in an SUV.
-The MMI electronics interface boasts logical menus and crisp graphics, although we still prefer BMW's iDrive or Mercedes' COMAND for overall ease of use." -- Edmunds
+- "The MMI electronics interface boasts logical menus and crisp graphics, although we still prefer BMW's iDrive or Mercedes' COMAND for overall ease of use." -- Edmunds (2014)

 - "MMI still puzzles some of our testers, but others find it as convenient as the latest BMW iDrive and Mercedes-Benz COMAND systems.
 All three require familiarization, especially by first-timers.
 At least Audi provides separate ‘hard’ controls for routine climate adjustments, though they, too, are situated too low for easiest use while driving." -- Consumer Guide (2013)

-Behind the third-row seat, the Q7 offers 10.9 cubic feet of cargo space.
+Behind the third-row seat, the 2015 Q7 has 10.9 cubic feet of cargo space.
 With the third row folded, there is 42 cubic feet, and with the second and third rows folded, there is 72.5 cubic feet of cargo space.
-The Q7's maximum cargo space is on par with what other contenders in the class have.
-Still, reviewers note that the Q7 doesn't have a lot of cargo capacity behind the third row.
+The Q7's overall cargo space is on the low end for the class and critics think its cargo hold is much smaller than the Q7’s exterior size suggests.

-- "Despite having a larger footprint than its main competitors, the Q7 ranks below average for cargo capacity and passenger room in the third row." -- Edmunds
+- "Despite having a larger footprint than its main competitors, the Q7 ranks below average for cargo capacity. …” -- Edmunds (2014)

 - "At least the load deck is flat, and rear seats can be folded without having to remove headrests first.
 Alas, erecting the folded 3rd-row seats demands a long stretch from the tail or rear doors.
 Small-items storage includes decent-size door pockets with bottleholders, front/rear cupholders, and a lidded console box in front, but no obvious place for stashing a smartphone or music player." -- Consumer Guide (2013)